flotools/flotools/README.md

  - load default view: Command+0
  - Load Views 1 through 9: Command+1 through 9
  - for more information about plugin views, and how to create them, click [here.](/Plug-In Views/)
+#### Flo Tools Selected Tab:

+This group allows Flo Tools to announce the currently selected tab in Pro Tools dialogs, such as preferences and peripherals.
+Pressing Command+1, Command+2, etc. will trigger this feature.

 ## Misc: